 Diana Greenwald

-Diana Seave Greenwald is an art historian and economic historian.
-Her work uses both statistical and qualitative analyses to explore the relationship between art and broader social and economic change during the nineteenth and early twentieth centuries, particularly in the United States and France.
-Diana’s first book, Painting by Numbers: Data-Driven Histories of Nineteenth-Century Art, was published by Princeton University Press in 2021.
+In addition to being a curator, her academic research uses both statistical and qualitative analyses to explore the relationship between art and broader social and economic change during the nineteenth and early twentieth centuries.
+Her book Painting by Numbers: Data-Driven Histories of Nineteenth-Century Art was published by Princeton University Press in 2021.

 Michele Frederick